 Each year, we produce a Water Quality Report that provides the information you need as a consumer to understand how Spartanburg Water measures up to the standards set by the EPA and DHEC.
-That report, which is available by clicking here, provides you a comprehensive view of our record for meeting--and exceeding--water quality requirements and regulations, including those for the presence of lead in the water system.
+That report provides you a comprehensive view of our record for meeting - and exceeding - water quality requirements and regulations, including those for the presence of lead in the water system.
 A big part of our commitment to the community is sharing information about our water and making it available to everyone, and we encourage you to review the report to see for yourself.

 Here is a snapshot of our lead data, as featured in the Water Quality Report:

 ||Spartanburg Water 2016

 |15 parts per billion

 This data indicate that both Spartanburg and Landrum are in compliance with the Lead and Copper Rule and under the EPA's action levels for lead in the most recent reporting year for Water Quality data.
 The chart provides validation that both Spartanburg and Landrum systems are in compliance with the Lead and Copper Rule.
 Because we test for lead in customers' homes, a trace amount was detected in one of the 20 sampling locations at a customer's tap, but not in the water system, in Landrum.
 Despite this trace amount, both Spartanburg and Landrum water systems are in compliance with the Lead and Copper Rule.